 You've decided you're ready to sell your home.
-Congratulations!
 Now it's time to find a listing agent to guide you through the process.
-Finding the right listing agent to sell your house is an important decision that can greatly impact the outcome of your home sale.
-Here are some steps you can take to find the right listing agent.
+Finding the right listing agent to sell your house is a critical decision that can greatly impact the outcome of your home sale.
+Here are some steps you can take to find a good listing agent.

 The first step in finding the right listing agent for a property is to do your research.
 It's not sexy, but it's so vital in order to make the right decision.
-Not all agents are created equal, so knowing where to look can help weed out the inferior ones right away.
+Not all real estate agents are created equal, so knowing where to look can help weed out the inferior selling agents right away.

 There are several places you can go to find a listing agent to sell your house:

 Your initial instinct will be to ask family and friends for recommendations.
 While referrals can be useful (so you know the agent is at least trustworthy), there are some limitations.
 First, your pool of potential agents is very limited; there are thousands of agents out there and you can only source so many referrals from your network.
 Second, it can quickly become uncomfortable when you choose NOT to utilize the services of a personal recommendation.
-However, asking family, friends, neighbors, or colleagues who have recently sold a home for referrals on listing agents they have worked with and had a good experience with is the traditional way and somewhat antiquated.
+That is why asking family, friends, neighbors, or colleagues who have recently sold a home for referrals on listing agents they have worked with and had a good experience with is becoming somewhat antiquated.

-Visit a local real estate office and ask for recommendations on listing agents who specialize in your area.
+Visit a local real estate office and ask for recommendations of listing agents who specialize in your area.

-Attend open houses in your area and talk to the listing agent.
-This will give you a chance to meet them in person, see how they interact with potential buyers, and get a sense of their marketing strategy.
+Attend open houses and talk to the listing agent.
+This will give you a chance to meet them in person, see how they interact with potential buyers, buyer's agents, and get a sense of their marketing strategy.

 Look for advertising by local agents in newspapers, magazines, or online real estate portals.
-This can give you an idea of the agents who are active in your area.
+This can give you an idea of the type of listing agent who is active in your area.

 We recommend combining the best of all these worlds.
 Blending your hunt between targeted, internet searches and recommendations from trustworthy sources is a sound approach.